Contestants should prepare choreography---about 12 eight counts--- without costumes, or props to a designated song.

 Q: How long will preliminaries last?

 A: Preliminaries and finals will be held on the same day.
-Make plans to stay the entire evening 6:00pm 8:00pm.
+Make plans to stay the entire afternoon 1:00pm6:00pm.

 Q: Do I need to prepare or choreograph any material for my audition?

 A: Yes.
-This will be comprised of several 8-counts (17 eight counts) of a dance routine/free style to the song, Just Fine by Mary J. Blige.
-(Music will be provided at the auditions.)
+Prepare several 8-counts of a dance routine/free style routine of your choice (Music will be provided at the auditions.)

 Q: Do the current dancers have to audition again?